s-cai/fire-calculator/README.md

 ## Known Limitations

-- No chart library yet (basic bar chart only) — planned for Phase 7
 - Mobile responsiveness planned for Phase 8
 - No persistence/sharing UI yet — planned for Phase 8
+- No simple/advanced mode toggle — planned for Phase 8